nilx/simplest_color_balance/README.txt

 space limits [0..255].
 These pixels are replaced by the 0 or 255 value, and these values are written as a PNG image.

-Five different modes are available for color images:
+Two different modes are available for color images:
 * RGB: the R, G and B channels are balanced independently;
-* HSL: the balance is performed in the HSL color space cylinder, on the L lightness axis;
-* HSV: the balance is performed in the HSV color space cylinder, on the V value axis;
-* IRGB: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with a projection on the RGB cube;
+* IRGB: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with a projection on the RGB cube.
-* YCbCr: the balance is performed in the Y'CbCr color space, on the Y' luma axis.

 Only 8bit RGB PNG images files are handled.
 Other PNG files are implicitly converted to 8bit color RGB.